Christonja/100-days-of-code/log.md

 **Today's Progress**: Finally finished the React tutorials on FreeCodeCamp

 **Thoughts**: Took me a while, but I got there, was interesting to learn about it and see how different the syntax is from standard JavaScript, it really is a mish mash of JavaScript, HTML and CSS if they all joined together and formed one mega language.
 At least that's how a newbie like me see's it!
 Will be interesting to see what the Redux challenges are like, but for now will leave it there as I'm sleepy and if I start something new I'll probably end up going over it all again tomorrow.

+### Day 43: September 28, Fri, 2018

+**Today's Progress**: Halfway through the Redux challenges on FreeCodeCamp

+**Thoughts**: Hmm, a little bit more intuitive, yet still abstract and hard to understand.
+I imagine it will come together a bit easier when these technologies are implemented in a few real examples.